bandreetto/clozee-cms/README.md

 yarn
 ```

-Copy the exmaple env file example to a file named `.env`
+Copy the exmaple env file example to a file named `.env`.
+Ask your tech lead for the AWS Keys.

 ```sh
 cp .env.example .env